 North Shore of Oahu extends the 17-mile coastal area between Ka’ena Point to the west and eastward to Kahuku Point.
 It is most famous for its surfing, snorkeling, and beaches.

 There are so many things to do on the North Shore!
 You can easily spend a few days exploring this part of Oahu.
-It is not as crowded as the Waikiki area so you can really get that laid back Hawaiian vibe.
+It is not as crowded as the Waikiki area so you can really get that laid-back Hawaiian vibe.

-Let’s explore all the North Shore Oahu activities!
+Let’s explore all the Best things to do on the North Shore Oahu!

 If you want to save this post for later be sure to Pin it to Pinterest!

-This post may contain affiliates links that will give me a commission at no additional charge to you.
+This post may contain affiliate links that will give me a commission at no additional charge to you.

 Directions to the North Shore Hawaii

-If you are coming from Waikiki there are actually two routes that you can take to get to the North Shore.
+If you are coming from Waikiki there are actually two routes that you can take to get to the Oahu North Shore.
 We took the fastest route getting there but decided to take the coastal route back.

 I recommend the coastal route because it is absolutely beautiful!